IkarosKappler/plotboilerplate/README.md

  * Add a removeVertices() function (and use it in the threejs demo).
  * Add class: EllipticSector
  * Extend the demo 25 (multiple circle intersection): add SVG export.
+ * Replace drawables-to-svg.js by the new svg-draw library.

 ### Todos for future Version 2
  * Remove class member `PlotBoilerplate.ctx` (SVG renderes don't have such a context).